tc39/notes/meetings/2021-04/apr-21.md

 ## Resizable ArrayBuffer Overflow

-AKI: They are available on the schedule under a time box.
-Overrun.
+AKI: They are available on the schedule under time box overrun.
 There's the thing PHE was talking about explanation of reservations with global constructors.
 And next up was Yulia with a reply and you can do you can see this on the on the on the schedule.

 YSV: I believe I believe those two topics covered while we were discussing unless PHE wants to jump in with further discussions about models position here, but I think we did we did cover that topic as well as